 - Environmentally friendly: polyurethane offers sometimes a more environmentally friendly alternative: for example timber lamination can be carried out with PUR adhesives instead of systems that contain formaldehyde.
 PUR adhesive and sealant systems are generally solvent free and have zero to very low VOC value.
 Also food safe polyurethane sealants and adhesives exist.

 - Stress absorption and vibration damping: especially the elastic polyurethane adhesives and sealants absorb stresses and damp vibration and noise.
 Therefore, they are commonly applied in vehicles, for example in transport vehicle glazing and cabins of agricultural machinery.
 In these applications also PU adhesive sealant systems are common.

 - Paintability: to increase aesthetic appeal or protect seams and bonds from factors like UV radiation, PUR adhesives and sealants can be painted.
 Acrylic paints are the most suitable for the job.

 Considerations regarding PUR adhesive and sealant systems

 Even though polyurethanes have many benefits that often make them the preferred choice, they are not flawless.
 Some factors that must be considered when working with polyuretahne sealants and adhesives are as follows.

 - Strength: polyurethane forms strong joints yet they are not comparable to those formed by epoxy adhesives and sealants.
 Especially when bonding metal to metal, epoxy is likely to deliver stronger results.

 - Contains isocyanates: isocyanate groups are a crucial part of polyurethane formulation.
 However, they are toxic and require additional safety measures when processed.
 Nevertheless, once the polyurethane is cured, isocyanate is not a hazard.

 - Short pot life/ skin formation time: working with polyurethane adhesives and sealants requires speed as the curing process starts quickly.
-When working with 2K products, the pot life must be kept in mind as the reaction starts as soon as the components are mixed.
+When working with 2K polyurethane adhesives or sealants, the pot life must be kept in mind as the reaction starts as soon as the components are mixed.
 On the other hand, the skin formation of 1K products can also start fast.